synchronizing/Amazon-UsedPrices/README.md

 # Amazon Used Prices Scraper
 Scrape any product used price off of Amazon.com.
 Tool is meant for bulk-searches, but can also be used for individual products.
 Can pull info from either the command line, or from an input file.

+Examples bellow utilize only ISBN numbers, but you may use any search queries.

 ## Arguments

 ####-d: Pull directly from command line.